-Continuing Education Student Services
+Continuing Education Records

-CEUs, Certifications & Licensure
+Continuing Education Units (CEUs), Certifications & Licensure

 Continuing Education Units (CEUs) and certificates are available for many courses.
 CEUs are nationally recognized measures of lifelong learning credit (not degree credit) and are based on the number of contact hours taken for a course.